mmertama/quts/README.md

 # Quts

 ## Introduction
 Quts is a programming language for several purposes, but Quts is not a general purpose programming language.
-Its design targets has been changed over the time and therefore its nature may be best reveal by its history (please see later <Road to Quts>).
-The language
+Quts meant to be simple language for writing Qt tests and having fun via writing small programs.
+Its design targets has been changed over the time and therefore its nature may be best reveal by its history (please see later [Road to Quts][roadtoquts]).

 ## Features
 Loosely stack based imperative language with some functional progeramming twists.
 The basic syntax is command + list of parameters.
 Command is case insensitive and parameters are separated y spaces.
 The core language consists of commands for basic constrol control flow and reserved words, all the other functionality is defined in subsystems.
 For example strings and math are in their own subsystems.
+The Quts comes with QutsConsole application that helps debugging applications by provingding stack, register views and using breakpoints.

 ## Install
 Quts should be installed for every platfowm Qt 5.9 is available, and it is verified on Windows (tested windows 10), Linux (tested Ubuntu 16.04) and OSX (tested Sierra).